Table of Contents

 6.2 Traffic volume.

-The established CPA networks out there usually have way more publishers, generating traffic for you, and making more sales.
+The established CPA networks out there usually have way more publishers, generating traffic for you and making more sales.
 Feel free to ask them about their most successful cases – many CPA networks don’t mind sharing their success.
-Make sure the case studies are as close to your niche or your situation as much as possible.
+Make sure the case studies are as close to your niche or situation as possible.

 However, quantity doesn’t always mean quality.
-Make the CPA network strongly selects sure publishers to bring high-qualified traffic to your website.
+Make the CPA network strongly select sure publishers who bring high-qualified traffic to your website.

 Furthermore, make sure that the CPA network uses an anti-fraud solution.
 As I previously said, fraud is still a major scourge in CPA marketing and the CPA network.

 It is mandatory to understand who pays who and for what, how the results will be tracked, and which activity is required from the actors of the advertising process as a result of communication with the representative of an affiliate network.
 Ask for feedback and run away from networks telling you business will take care of itself!

 Later in this guide, I will show you what KPIs you should track to maximize your CPA campaign’s success.